 Completely restored in 1996 with the original exterior still intact, the newly designed interior reflects authentic Victorian decor that was in vogue when the house was built.
 Guests will enjoy two bedrooms, two baths, a sitting room, and a state-of-the-art kitchen.

-Note: The nightly rate is based on single/double occupancy.
-A nightly rate of $20 is charged for each additional guest.
-Rates are negotiable for 4 or more nights.
-There is an additional charge of $50 for a one-night stay.
+Note: The nightly rate is based on single-double occupancy.
+A nightly rate of $15 is charged for each additional guest.